subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 where $\epsilon_n$ is drawn from a normal distribution $N(0,I)$.
 The gradient $\nabla_X E_W(X)$ can be computed using automatic differentiators.

 This algorithm suffers from the same issues that plagued the Boltzmann machine and led to long sampling times thus limiting its scalability to few hundred nodes at most.
-[Gap, Song et.al.](https://arxiv.org/abs/2012.08125) proposed a way to get around this problam, and this is covered in the next section.
+[Gap, Song et.al.](https://arxiv.org/abs/2012.08125) proposed a way to get around this problem, and this is covered in the next section.

 Recall that in Part 2 we showed that for the Boltzmann machine the gradient for the loss function is given by the Hebbian learning rule